firmstep-public/trainingdayone/demo_two/README.md

 # Demo Two

-Make an incrimental modification to the s3 bucket created in [demo_one](../demo_one) to make it a static web host.
+### Configure a remote state so that the state information of Terraform isn't stored on the local computer.

-Configure a remote state so that the state information of Terraform isn't stored on the local computer.
+Create an `aws_s3_bucket` resource and configure it as a website endpoint.

-This allows for a team to work on the same configuration.
+Add outputs to Terraform for bucket name and bucket endpoint Add external terraform state storage block to the `main.tf` file Use `terraform init` with the s3 bucket details to instruct terraform to use s3 remote state storage Use `terraform apply` to deploy the bucket, and save the state on s3.